system76/docs/_articles/graphics-switch-pop.md

 ---

-For longer battery life and a quieter laptop use Intel graphics and switch to NVIDIA graphics when you need additional performance or to use external displays on certain laptops. _External display ports are connecting the the NVIDIA GPU on System76 laptops_.
+For longer battery life and a quieter laptop, use Intel graphics and switch to NVIDIA graphics when you need additional performance or to use external displays on certain laptops. _On System76 laptops, external display ports connect to the NVIDIA GPU_.

 ### Hardware